The Members of India Tourism Development Corporation Limited

-We conducted our Audit in accordance with the Standards on Auditing (SAs) specifiedunder Section 143(10) of the Companies Act 2013.
-Our responsibilities under those Standards are furtherdescribed in the Auditors' Responsibilities for the Audit of theStandalone Ind AS Financial Statements section of our Report.
-We are independentof the Company in accordance with theCode of Ethics issued by the Institute of CharteredAccountants of India together with the ethical requirements that are relevant to our auditof the Standalone Ind AS Financial Statements under the provisions of the Act and theRules thereunder and we have fulfilled our other Ethical Responsibilities in accordancewith these requirements and theCode of Ethics.
-We believe that the audit evidence we haveobtained is sufficient and appropriate to provide a basis for our opinion.
+We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Act.
+Our responsibilities under those Standards are furtherdescribed in the Auditors' Responsibilities for the Audit of the Standalone FinancialStatements section of our report.
+We are independent of the Company in accordance with theCode of Ethics issued by the Institute of Chartered Accountants of India (ICAI) togetherwith the ethical requirements that are relevant to our audit of the Standalone FinancialStatements under the provisions of the Act and the Rules there under and we havefulfilled our other ethical responsibilities in accordance with these requirements and theCode of Ethics.
+We believe that the audit evidence we have obtained is sufficient andappropriate basis for our opinion.

 Key Audit Matters

 Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the Standalone Financial Statements of the current period.These matters were addressed in the context of our audit of the Standalone FinancialStatements as a whole and in forming our opinion thereon and we do not provide aseparate opinion on these matters.
 We have determined the matters described below to bethe key audit matters to be communicated in our report: